Skip to main content

 Sanctification

 Sanctification is the process of being set apart for God's purposes.
+You are no longer "common" property; you are "holy" property, off-limits to darkness.
 The blood that justifies also sanctifies.
 It doesn't just cleanse us from sin - it empowers us to live holy, set-apart lives.

 Therefore Jesus also, that He might sanctify the people with His own blood, suffered outside the gate… (Heb 13:12).